(Photo courtesy of NetPS Plant Finder)

 Features & Attributes

-Choctaw Pecan has dark green foliage throughout the season.
+Choctaw Pecan has dark green deciduous foliage on a tree with an oval habit of growth.
 The large compound leaves turn an outstanding gold in the fall.
-The flowers are not ornamentally significant.
 It features abundant showy brown nuts in early fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The shaggy brown bark adds an interesting dimension to the landscape.

 This is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a high maintenance plant that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting squirrels to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;